 Tables : Should be self-contained and complementand numbered consecutively in Arabic numerals.
 Each table should be presented with a comprehensive and concise legend above the table.

 Figures : Only necessary illustrations should be included.
 Line drawings and photographs are classified as figures.
 They should be cited in consecutive order in the text.
 Line figures should be supplied as a Words-friendly computer graphics package and supplied as high resolution (at least 300 d.p.i.) electronic files.
 Digital images supplied only as low- resolution print-outs cannot be used

 Proofs : Will be sent via e-mail and should be returned within 2 weeks of receipt.
 Alterations to the text and figures other than the essential correction of errors are unacceptable.
-The no receipt will considered as an acceptation of the galley proof.
+The no receipt a new version of the accepted papers, in this period, will be considered as an acceptation of the galley proof.